itratrahman/deep_learn/README.md

           num_iterations = num_iterations, print_cost=True, random_seed = 0)
 ```

-**Read the jupyter notebooks in analysis folder to further understand the usage of the package**
+**Read the jupyter notebooks in the analysis folder to further understand the usage of the package**